fabiangreffrath/woof/README.md

    Minor release, adding support for inverting "Always Run" with the "Run" key and new key bindings to restart a level or go to the next level.
  * 2.1.1 (Sep 03, 2020)
    Bug-fix release, fixing linedef type 242 rendering with moving control sectors and SDL2_Mixer opening a different number of audio channels than requested.
+ * 2.2.0 (Sep 11, 2020)
+   Feature release, adding level stats and level time widgets to the automap and optional weapon sprite centering during attacks.

 # Contact